Codesee-io/docs/docs/quick-start.md

 ## Editing recording titles

-Click the ✏️ icon to edit the title of your recording so you can refer to it later.
+Click the ✏️ (pencil) icon to edit the title of your recording so you can refer to it later.

 ## Deleting a recording